Salted Chocolate Chip Cookies

-Salted Chocolate Chip Espresso Cookies are thick and chewy chocolate chip cookies with a hint of espresso flavor.
-They’re finished with flaky sea salt fresh out of the oven to make these the most irresistible chocolate chip cookies ever!
+Salted Chocolate Chip Cookies are thick and chewy chocolate chip cookies finished with flaky sea salt.
+They’re completely addictive!

 I think it’s time to get past the science behind cookie baking and discuss how they tasted.
 I didn’t even taste the cookies before I served them, because I knew the flavors were there from the first two batches.
 I did adjust the flavor a bit by adding extra espresso powder, and I tasted the dough.
 The espresso gave this cookie dough the best. flavor. ever.
 It isn’t too predominant once the cookie is baked, however — it’s just a mild undertone.